Huessenbergnetz/HBN_SFOS_Cmake/README.md

 ### HBNSfosGenerateIcons

-This module provides the ``hbn_sfos_gen_icons`` function for generating SailfishOS specific icons for different sizes and pixel ratios / scales.
+This module provides the ``hbn_sfos_add_appicon`` and ``hbn_sfos_add_icon`` functions for generating SailfishOS specific icons for different sizes and pixel ratios / scales.
 It can be used to generate and install theme icons as well as application launcher icons.
 Have a look at the [source code documentation](https://github.com/Huessenbergnetz/HBN_SFOS_Cmake/blob/master/HBNSfosGenerateIcons.cmake) to learn how to use it.

 ### HBNSfosGenerateTranslations

-This module provides the ``hbn_sfos_gen_translation`` function to generate compiled translation files (.qm).
+This module provides the ``hbn_sfos_add_translation`` function to generate compiled translation files (.qm).
 Have a look at the [source code documentation](https://github.com/Huessenbergnetz/HBN_SFOS_Cmake/blob/master/HBNSfosGenerateTranslations.cmake) to learn how to use it.

 ## License